Testing Calendar 2023-2024

 - Effect of skipping a grade level on the student’s overall educational experience

 New Caney ISD strongly encourages all learners to participate in kindergarten due to the social, developmental, emotional and academic benefits this grade level provides.
 In order to advance to first grade, the student must score 80% or above in Language Arts, Mathematics, Science, and Social Studies on the district-approved assessments.
 Test content is based on the Texas Essential Knowledge and Skills (TEKS) for Kindergarten students.
 Exam scoring is facilitated by Texas Tech University and parents will be contacted once scores have arrived.
 If your child is recommended for acceleration, it will be on a probationary basis.
-Should the school or teacher feel it is in the best interest of the child to be placed back into kindergarten you will be contacted.
+Should the school or teacher feel it is in the best interest of the child to be placed back in kindergarten you will be contacted.

 Students must score 80% or above in Language Arts, Mathematics, Science, and Social Studies on the district-approved assessments.
 Exam scoring is facilitated by Texas Tech University and parents will be contacted once scores have arrived.